Laal Rang: Cast

+Production

+The film was largely filmed in and around Karnal, Haryana.

 Release

 Critical reception

 Mohar Basu of The Times of India gave it 2 stars out of 5, wrote that film is half-baked and unconvincing.
 Despite the grit, it never becomes a riveting film.
 Rohit Vats of Hindustan Times gave it 3 stars out of 5, wrote that movie has a shade grey and is much more high voltage than an ordinary thriller.
 Shubhra Gupta of The Indian Express gave it 1.5 stars out of 5, quoted that film is meant to be based on two `real life’ incidents, but it doesn't tell us which.
 Anna MM Vetticad of Firstpost criticized that title is hot but film is not.

 Namrata Thakker of Rediff.com praised actor and criticized film by giving it 2.5 stars out of 5.
 Saibal Chatterjee of NDTV said that the characters aren't insignificant.

 Music

 The music for Laal Rang was composed by Shiraz Uppal, Vipin Patwa & Mathias Duplessy.
 The music rights of the film were acquired by T-Series.